Why 2 World Trade Center is not Built as of September 2025

 Attempts to Restart Construction

-When a potential tenant finally came to the table and appeared serious, Silverstein even hired a new architect for the tower to accommodate this ONE potential tenant’s needs.
 However, NONE of these efforts worked.
 His litigation efforts were not enough to secure financing for 2WTC without a tenant.
-Also, despite getting the entire building redesigned, the one potential tenant he had still backed out of a deal.
+Additionally, despite having the entire building redesigned, the one potential tenant he had still backed out of the deal.

 Insurance Lawsuits

 By 2007, seven insurers involved in the lawsuits agreed to pay an additional $2 billion to Silverstein Properties and the Port Authority.
 This settlement resolved all outstanding claims from the 9/11 attacks.
-Therefore, all litigation attempts with insurance companies were done.
-Silverstein would have to find other firms to sue for more money to rebuild the World Trade Center.

-When construction for 2WTC wrapped up in 2012, Silverstein was pressured to find alternative methods to finance the tower if he could not find an anchor tenant as soon as possible.
 His last lawsuit attempt was against the major airlines whose planes were used in the attacks.
 However, the courts rejected those attempts.

 21st Century Fox and News Corp